Skip to content

 Lower transaction costs

 Because EOD trading typically only involves one order, it has fewer transactions than a regular day trading strategy.
-This can cut back on commission fees and act as a more affordable alternative.
+This could cut back on commission fees and act as a more cost-effective alternative.

 Less time commitment